 2007: Arsenal become the first British side to win Europe’s top club prize, the UEFA Women’s Cup.

 England U19s secure their place at the U20s FIFA Women’s World Cup in Chile.

 England senior team travel to China for the FIFA Women’s World Cup, and reach the quarter finals, losing to the USA.

-England U20s compete in the U20s FIFA Women’s World Cup in Chile and reach the quarter finals, losing out to the USA.
+England U20s compete in the U20s FIFA Women’s U20s World Cup in Chile and reach the quarter finals, losing out to USA.

-England’s Senior Team secures qualification to the UEFA 2009 Finals, to be played in Finland in 2009.
+England’s Senior Team qualify for the UEFA Euro 2009 Finals, to be played in Finland in 2009.

 2009: Arsenal achieve triple success, winning The FA Women’s Premier League Cup Final 5-0 against Doncaster Rovers Belles, The FA Women’s Cup, edging Sunderland 2-1 before a crowd of 23,291 at Pride Park and their sixth successive Premier League crown.

 England senior team win the Cyprus Cup, beating Canada in the final to win their first international trophy.